【Obihiro】Ainu Restaurant "Ponchise" Relocates from Kita no Yatai: A Hub for Popular Flavors, Diverse Menus, Lunches, and Events|Domingo

-"Ainu Home Cooking Ponchise," which graduated from Obihiro's Kita no Yatai in October 2025, reopened in November of the same year at the former site of "Gyoza no Shofuku."
-This new location, a step up from the food stall, has become a place where time flows more freely and openly, connecting a wide variety of people.
-In this article, we'll introduce not only the restaurant's menu but also the story behind it and its appeal as a gathering place.
+"Ainu Home Cooking Ponchise," which graduated from Obihiro's Kita no Yatai in October 2025, relocated and reopened in November of the same year at the former site of "Gyoza no Shofuku."
+This new location, a step up from the food stall, has become a place where time flows more freely and openly, connecting a diverse range of people.
+In this article, we'll introduce not only the restaurant's menu but also its backstory and its appeal as a gathering place for the community.

 The Major Turning Point That Sparked the Restaurant's Creation